serby/validity-compose/README.md

-# validity-validation-group
+# validity-compose

-Chain a number of validators together and call as a single validator.
+Compose a number of validators together and call as a single validator.
 This is useful when used with a conditional validator.

+This used to be called `validity-validation-group`

 ## Installation

 ```
-npm install --save validity-validation-group
+npm install --save validity-compose
 ```

 ## Usage